Supabase Clone Environments

-Step 4: Create a data target on Supabase
+Step 3: Create a target database on Supabase (Development Database)

-Your data target is where you want Snaplet to restore the captured snapshot of your production project.
+Your target database is where you want Snaplet to restore the captured snapshot of your production project.
 This would most likely be either your staging or developer Supabase project.

-If you don’t already have a developer database setup on Supabase, you’ll need to create a new data target by setting up a new project on Supabase.
+If you don’t already have a developer database setup on Supabase, you’ll need to create a new database by setting up a new project on Supabase.
 To create a new project you’ll have to do the following: